ColoMAX/fish_feeder/docs/getting-started.md

   > Tip: you can test whether the device is properly working, by pressing the button on the top for around 1 second.
 The dispenser screw should start to turn and stop as you release it.
 If not, there is likely something wrong with your power connection.
 - The first time your power on the device, it will create a WiFi access point, named "Fish Feeder Hotspot".
 Connect to it using the password `SomethingFishy`.
 - Now your device should ask you, or redirect you towards the configuration page of the device.
 If not, you can manually go to the website `http://192.168.4.1`, making sure you are still connected to the access point of the fishfeeder.
+  > Alternatively you can try to connect the device via usb to your computer and visit [Improv via Serial](https://www.improv-wifi.com/) to set the initial WiFi credentials directly, without using the hotspot. **NOTE** not all browsers support this feature, the site will indicate if so.
 - (optional) Here you can apply any updates (`*.bin` e.g. `firmware.bin` file) if provided to you.
 - Now you can configure you WiFI settings inside of the fishfeeder.
 - After successfully submitting you WiFi credentials to the device, you should see the access point disappear.
 After which you should be able to connect to the general configuration panel of the device by navigating to `http://fishfeeder.local`.